 8 Common Weight Loss Challenges Nutrisystem Newbies Face & How to Beat ThemArticle posted in: FreshStart

-Pretty soon you’re going to be an old hand at the Nutrisystem program.
+Pretty soon you’re going to be an old hand at the Nutrisystem weight loss program.
 But right now, you’re a newbie and, like any new undertaking, it can be just a bit confusing.
 No worries: There’s always a learning curve at the beginning of anything new, and you have plenty of help to get adjusted.

 Start here with a little guidance from Nutrisystem counselor Lucrecia Brown.
 She is an old hand at helping brand new customers navigate the program to achieve ultimate weight loss success.
-We asked Lucrecia to tell us the most common weight loss challenges newbies experience—and how they can overcome any obstacle.
+We asked Lucrecia to tell us the most common weight loss program challenges newbies experience—and how they can overcome any obstacle.

 FreshStart Week 1 Challenges